Bokeem Woodbine

 Bokeem Woodbine (born April 13, 1973) is an American actor.
-In 1994, he portrayed Joshua, Jason's troubled brother, in Jason's Lyric.
-He won a Black Reel Award, and was nominated for a Primetime Emmy Award and a Critics' Choice Television Award for his role as Kansas City enforcer Mike Milligan in the second season of Fargo.
-Woodbine also portrayed Daniel in season 2 of the WGN series Underground and Herman Schultz/Shocker in the film Spider-Man: Homecoming.
+In 1994, he portrayed Joshua, the main character's troubled brother, in Jason's Lyric.
+He won a Black Reel Award and was nominated for a Primetime Emmy Award and a Critics' Choice Television Award for his role as Kansas City mob enforcer Mike Milligan in the second season of Fargo.
+Woodbine also portrayed Daniel in season 2 of the WGN series Underground, Herman Schultz/Shocker in the film Spider-Man: Homecoming, and saxophonist David "Fathead" Newman in the Oscar-winning Ray Charles biopic Ray.

 Early life and education

-Woodbine was born on April 13, 1973, in Harlem, New York.
+Woodbine was born on April 13, 1973, in Harlem, New York City.
 He attended the Dalton School on Manhattan's Upper East Side, before transferring to the Fiorello H. LaGuardia High School of Music & Art and Performing Arts in the city.
-He is a lifelong martial arts practitioner having studied Hapkido and Shaolin Kung-Fu.

 Career

-With the encouragement of his actress mother, Woodbine entered show business at age 19 as a stand-in and extra in Ernest Dickerson's directorial debut, Juice (1992), starring Tupac Shakur and Omar Epps.
-In the following year, he made his TV acting debut in the CBS Schoolbreak Special entitled "Love Off Limits".
+Woodbine made his TV acting debut in the CBS Schoolbreak Special titled "Love Off Limits."
 His appearance was noticed by casting director Jaki Brown-Karman, who later recommended him to Forest Whitaker for the latter's directorial effort, the HBO television movie Strapped (1993).
-Since then, he has worked with other major African-American filmmakers such as Spike Lee, Mario Van Peebles and the Hughes Brothers in the films Crooklyn (1994), Panther (1995) and Dead Presidents (1995), respectively.
+Since then, he has worked with other major African-American filmmakers such as Spike Lee in Crooklyn (1994), Mario Van Peebles in Panther (1995) and the Hughes Brothers in the film, Dead Presidents (1995).

-In 1996, he appeared in Shakur's music video for "I Ain't Mad at Cha" and formed a friendship with the rapper.
+In 1996, Woodbine appeared in Tupac Shakur's music video for "I Ain't Mad at Cha" and formed a friendship with the rapper.
 They subsequently reunited in Vondie Curtis-Hall's directorial debut, Gridlock'd, which was released four months after Shakur's death.
-In 1999, Woodbine appeared in an episode of HBO's The Sopranos as New Jersey Gangster rapper Massive Genius.
+In 1999, Woodbine appeared in an episode of HBO's The Sopranos as New Jersey gangster rapper Massive Genius.